 |Nutritional Guidelines (per serving)|

-This recipe calls for 20 pounds of meat, which makes a large quantity of chorizo, so feel free to use less and adjust seasonings as needed.
-If you can, have someone help you mix the ingredients as it is much easier with an extra set of hands.
-You will also need a meat grinder for not only grinding the meat but also filling the sausage casings.
-Finally, make sure to plan ahead since you will need to hang the chorizo to dry for close to two weeks.
+This particular recipe calls for 20 pounds of meat, which makes a large quantity of chorizo, so feel free to use less and adjust seasonings as needed.
+You will also need a meat grinder for not only grinding the meat but also for filling the sausage casings.
+Finally, make sure to plan ahead because you will need to hang the chorizo to dry for two weeks.

-- 20 lbs. pork butt (the weight of the meat with bone removed)
+- 20 pounds pork butt (the weight of the meat with bone removed)